 I hold a master’s degree in clinical mental health counseling from Portland State University, where in addition to my core courses, I took classes in interpersonal neurobiology, in storytelling and ritual, and in existential psychology.
 Major coursework included: counseling relationships, ethics, human growth and development, theories of counseling, and advanced clinical skills.
 I am also a graduate of the M.E.T.A.
 Institute, where I completed the Two Year Comprehensive training offered through M.E.T.A, which gave me the opportunity to deepen my understanding of mindfulness, trauma recovery, and experiential work.
 I completed my graduate internship at the M.E.T.A.
 Counseling Center, working with both individuals and groups.

 Continuing education is an essential and deeply enriching part of my work as a therapist.
-I regularly participate in trainings, and I continue my study of psychoanalytic psychotherapy in case consultation groups.
+I regularly participate in trainings, and in case consultation groups.
 I typically set aside two weeks each year to be out of the office in pursuit of intensive trainings.

 From time to time I serve as an assistant at M.E.T.A. professional trainings, and as an instructor at the graduate level.
 I am also a registered Circle of Security Parent Group facilitator, and continue to pursue my RIE Parent Group certification.